Common Names: Black rat, Ship rat, European house rat.

-Description: The black rat is much smaller than the Norway rat and can be distinguished by its ears which are larger and hairless.
+Description: The black rat is smaller than the Norway rat and can be distinguished by its larger eyes and ears, and long, thin tail.
+Both the tail and ears are hairless.

 Origin and Distribution: This species of rat is native to India but now has a global distribution.

-Impacts: Both species of rats present in Ireland are known to impact on native flora and fauna.
+Impacts: This species of rat is present in Ireland are known to impact on native flora and fauna.
 The effects these animals have maybe greater on island habitats.
-These species have been observed to attack and kill chicks, and adult birds, and take eggs from nest sites.
-Globally, these two species of rats have lead to the decline, local extinction and/or total extinction of bird and other species through predation and competition.
-The black rat has been described to attack and kill at least 39 bird species, while the brown rat has been recorded predating on at least 53 species.
+It has been observed to attack and kill chicks, and adult birds, and take eggs from nest sites and has been described to attack and kill at least 39 bird species.
 Evidence of predation of predation of small birds on islands is difficult to obtain, therefore this number is likely to be much greater.

 Arthropods, snails, amphibians and reptiles are generally not as well studied as bird species, and few data is available on the impacts of rats on these organisms, but again there is little doubt that the number of impacted species is very large.